FusionAuth/fusionauth-load-tests/README.md

 ### Configure FusionAuth

-#### Create an API Key.
+#### Create an API Key

 1. Go to `https://[your.fusionauth.url]/admin/api-key`.
 1. Click the green + button to create a new API Key.
 1. On the **Add API Key** screen, don't modify or input any values, just click the Save icon.
 1. You should now see your API key.
 Click on the Key name to reveal the key.

-Notes:
-* If you don't want to create a Super User key, make sure the key at least has permissions to add applications, add users, and log in users, for all tenants.
+⚠️ If you don't want to create a Super User key, make sure the key at least has permissions to add applications, add users, and log in users, for all tenants.
-* If you're a FusionAuth developer, you can run `sb config` to insert an API key into the database.

 #### Run the setup script